 The goal of the contest is to encourage, challenge and reward effort, so every child who submits a story will recieve a Certificate of Appreciation from PBS SoCaL.
 First, second, and third place winners will be chosen from each grade level to receive prizes locally.
 First place winners will also be entered in to the national contest.
 We hope that you will submit a story this year.
 PBS SoCaL wants your creative, original ideas!

-PBS KIDS Writers Contest Rules and Deadlines
+2014 PBS KIDS Writers Contest Winners have been announced!

 - Help your child learn the Craft of Writing